3 December 2024

 13 November 2024

-The Australian Church has been warned to prioritise support for abuse victims after the Archbishop of Canterbury resigned in the wake of a report detailing the Church of England’s mishandling of sex abuse allegations.
+The Australian Church has been warned to prioritise support for abuse victims after the Archbishop of Canterbury resigned in the wake of a report detailing the Church of England’s mishandling of historical abuse allegations.

-Anglican leaders urged the Church to act strongly in support of victims and survivors of sex abuse, and the safety of children and vulnerable people.
+Anglican leaders urged the Church to act strongly in support of victims and survivors of abuse, and the safety of children and vulnerable people.

 Archbishop Justin Welby announced his decision to step down on Tuesday, after the release of a review into the alleged abuse of children by prominent Church of England associate John Smyth QC.